openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/rgbwe27zw_0_0.md

 # RGBWE27ZW RGBW bulb
 This describes the Z-Wave device *RGBWE27ZW*, manufactured by *[Zipato](http://www.zipato.com/)* with the thing type UID of ```zipato_rgbwe27zw_00_000```.

+The device is in the category of *Light Bulb*, defining Devices that illuminate something, such as bulbs, etc..

 ![RGBWE27ZW product image](https://www.cd-jackson.com/zwave_device_uploads/237/237_default.png)